Preparing a phenomenal low-carb and beanless chili is all about making a bomb chili base rich in dried spices and layered with flavor.

 Step 2: Brown Your Aromatics and Meat

-In a saucepot on medium-high heat, add avocado oil or olive oil, minced garlic, diced onion, celery.
+In a saucepot on medium-high heat, add avocado oil or olive oil, minced garlic, diced onion, and celery.

 Stirring occasionally cook for 5 minutes or until the onions begin brown.